 In crispness we trust

 In countries where the new year is a public holiday, new (or nearly new) notes are automatically issued by the government’s central bank.
 But in countries like the US with smaller East Asian communities, it comes down to individual banks to ensure local branches have the crisp bills required by tradition.
-Once word circulates that new bills are available, lines are out the door.

 According to custom, it’s extra important to display model behavior on the first day of the entire year.
 So losing, lending, or borrowing money on new year’s day is a big no-no, as it’s seen as an omen for a whole year’s worth of bad fortune.
 Instead, one should pad one’s pockets with beautiful new money, usually given by an elder.
 Giving away red envelopes (called hongbao in Chinese or li xi in Vietnamese) with a few bills of good-luck money inside is de rigueur.